-\begin{proposition*} If the function $a^f$ has a Morse critical point, then the quadratic cone $K$ determined by the equation $a^f=0$ cannot have positions $e$ and $f$ with respect to the fibrations $\pi$ and $\pi^\vee$ {\rm (Fig.\ref{conos})}.
-Moreover, the cross-ratio defined by the two lines determined by $K$ (on the contact plane) with the tangent lines to the fibres of $\pi$ and $\pi^\vee$ is equal to $-1$. \end{proposition*}
+\begin{proposition} If the function $a^f$ has a Morse critical point, then the quadratic cone $K$ determined by the equation $a^f=0$ cannot have positions $e$ and $f$ with respect to the fibrations $\pi$ and $\pi^\vee$ {\rm (Fig.\ref{conos})}.
+Moreover, the tangent lines to the fibres of $\pi$ and $\pi^\vee$ are conjugate diameters of $K$. \end{proposition}